 Bloomington, Indiana 47404

-Building photograph of the former Jake’s Nightclub building located at 419 North Walnut Street in Bloomington, Indiana as of 2016.
+Photograph taken in 2016.
 Over the course of this buildings life there has been quite a bit of name jumping which has made this quite a feat to figure out and still in the works.

 Kilroy’s Sports Bar